AI × Japanese Education × Japanese Culture

 Master AI, double your results

 Secure payment by Stripe.
-International cards with automatic currency conversion.
+International cards supported with automatic currency conversion.

 ¥7999/mo